Topic Modelling Visualisation With AnyChart.js

 alt text

-Foreword: this post is dedicated to my workmate and friend Martin, who recently showed me some pretty cool stuff he had been doing with sankey charts
+Foreword: this post is dedicated to my workmate and friend Martin, who recently showed me some pretty cool stuff he has been doing with sankey charts

 Back in the early days of the 2020 pandemic, I got a bit bored at home and started thinking about creating a website.
 I remember that the first idea that I got was that I would write a couple of articles dedicated to topic modelling, and see where that would take me to.
 It had seemed like a logical decision, as the thesis that I had written for my MSc was entitled “Information extraction of short text snippets using Topic Modelling algorithms” (yeah, it was that boring).
 I had done quite a bit of work around that field, and this website that you just landed on was originally supposed to be much more centered on computational linguistics than it currently is.